sedc-codecademy/skwd9-net-05-oopcsharp/G5/class10 - Recap_2/README.md

 * What is the difference between build time errors and runtime errors?
 * How do we handle runtime errors?
 * What are exceptions?
-* How can we create and throw custom exception?
+* How can we create and throw custom exceptions?

 ## Task 1
 ### Create an ATM application